Selling Real Estate in Western Australia

 Settlement of Western Australian property

 Once contracts are signed, settlement begins.
 Normally, the settlement date (upon which the balance of the home's price is paid) is 28-30 days after finance is approved.
-For any further questions, get in touch with your local LJ Hooker real estate agent!
+You can refer to our trusted agents at LJ Hooker Settlements and for any further questions, get in touch with your local LJ Hooker real estate agent!